The Ultimate Beginner's Guide to Casino Gambling

 No matter what your high-rolling friend from work or your relative says, there’s no betting system that will guarantee you win or even increase your odds of winning.
 I’ll be honest, it can be fun to use the Martingale in blackjack, but it definitely increases your risk of losing your bankroll.
 So if you do decide to try a betting system, do it just for fun.

 9. Don’t chase your loses

-Chasing your loses is a phrase that means trying to recoup the money you’ve lost, either by increasing your bet sizes or taking bigger risks, usually with money that you can’t afford to lose.
+Chasing your losses is a phrase that means trying to recoup the money you’ve lost, either by increasing your bet sizes or taking bigger risks, usually with money that you can’t afford to lose.
 Gamblers are known for trying to “get back to even”.
 But as any true gambler knows, if you play negative expectation games long enough the house always wins.
-So don’t fall into the trap of chasing your loses with money you didn’t budget for gambling, or can’t afford to lose.
+So don’t fall into the trap of chasing your losses with money you didn’t budget for gambling, or can’t afford to lose.